 As mentioned previously, for this project Talking Wings went by it's previous name, the Metonymy Collective.
 To make this project happen, Tzintzun Aguilar-Izzo and Blake Lavia worked with co-artists: Aly Gear, Kiah Raymond, Harry Barrick, Pam Acosta, Marie Nicholson, Deane Silsby and Marci Diamond.

-Video and Photography for this project was captured by Veronica Lavia.
+Video and Photography for this project was captured by Blake Lavia.